Koch County, Unity State

 The eastern half of Koch County belongs to the Nile-Sobat Rivers livelihood zone and western half falls under the Western Flood Plains zone.
 Koch County mainly consists of flat floodplains with a mix of savannah grassland, bushes and forest.
 In western Koch, the soil is mostly black clay, with black cotton soil dominating the eastern region of the county.
 Both types of soil are suitable for cultivating a variety of crops.

-The main crops cultivated are maize, sorghum, groundnuts, cowpeas, beans, sesame (simsim), millet, cassava and pumpkin.
-Many families also maintain subsistence vegetable gardens in the dry season, growing kudhura, okra, onion, tomatoes and eggplant.
+The main crops cultivated are maize, sorghum, groundnuts, cowpeas, beans, millet, and pumpkin.
+Many families also maintain subsistence vegetable gardens in the dry season, growing kudhura, okra, onion, tomatoes, and eggplant.
 Sorghum is the staple crop in most areas, except for the payams of Koch and Buaw, where maize is the primary staple.
 An estimated 45% of households in Koch County engaged in farming, with a gross cereal yield of 0.85 tonnes per hectare in 2021 (FAO/WFP 2022), decreasing to 0.8 tonnes per hectare in 2022 (FAO/WFP 2023).
 Some residents also gather wild fruits and vegetables (amaranths, spider flower, moringa leaves, etc.) and fish to supplement their diets.
 Trade in firewood, charcoal, grass, milk and brewing alcohol were also reported as key supplementary livelihood activities.

 Koch County was considered one of the most food insecure counties in the country even before the onset of the 2013 crisis.
 In a normal year, harvests would reportedly last a household roughly four months with flooding during the rainy season a common impediment to agricultural activities.
 Following the depletion of household stocks, around June, residents are generally heavily dependent on the market for foodstuffs and basic resources.
 A FEWSNET report from 2018 noted that due to the lack of cultivation resulting from insecurity, more people were turning to wild foods to supplement their diet during the conflict.
 This cyclic dynamic has persisted from 2016 to 2020.
 Since then, humanitarian interventions in the area have alleviated some of the needs that resulted from sustained insecurity in the county.
-In November 2022, the IPC projected the county as being at emergency (IPC level 4) levels of food insecurity, with conditions projected to persist at the same level until at least July 2023.
+In November 2024, the IPC projected the county as being at crisis (IPC level 3) levels of food insecurity, with conditions projected to persist at the same level until at least July 2025.

 In August 2020, Koch County experienced significant flooding affecting up to 11,600 people.
-Flooding and displacement continued to affect populations throughout 2020. and in 2021 the Emergency Response Coordination Centre named Koch as a flood-affected county along with six other Unity State counties.
+Flooding and displacement continued to affect populations throughout 2020, and in 2021 the Emergency Response Coordination Centre named Koch as a flood-affected county along with six other Unity State counties.

-The county HQ is located in Koch town in Kuachlual payam.
+The county HQ is located in Koch town in Kuachlual Payam.
 Systemic insecurity has compounded a lack of development; the poor quality of roods in the county, particularly during the rainy season, has created constant access issues, with some parts of the county completely isolated during periods of heavy rain.

 Koch County is an oil-producing part of Unity State.
 Its main oil field, Thar Jath (which also straddles part of Mayendit) began production in late 2006.
 By 2013 the field was producing up to 10,000 barrels of oil per day, according to the South Sudanese government.
 However, many locals say they have not seen the financial benefits of this oil wealth.
-Likely owing to the importance of oil to the national economy, the area is heavily militarized and there is a large SPLA base in Thar Jath.
+Likely owing to the importance of oil to the national economy, the area is heavily militarised and there is a large SPLA base in Thar Jath.
 Additionally, oil pollution has contaminated both the land and water in the area.

 Payams: Kuachlual (County Headquarters), Boaw, Gany, Jaak, Norbor, Ngony, Pakur